sumnercrosby/test/README.md

 Step 3: Final Deployment

-* More detailed information can be found in [this document.](https://github.com/MSBX5420/team_mount_evans/blob/master/Design%20Document.txt)
+* More detailed information can be found in [the Design Document.](https://github.com/MSBX5420/team_mount_evans/blob/master/Design%20Document.txt) This will include a code diagram of operations to run the applicable final code.

 ## Getting Started